Call Us Now (800) 785-1355

 4.1.
 Charges, Fees, and Taxes

-You are responsible for paying all one-time and recurring charges that result from your commercial relationship with Pure Talk and from use of the Services, whether accrued by an authorized or unauthorized user of the Devices or Services, including, but not limited to: (i) one time or recurring Service Plan charges; (ii) Device upgrade or replacement charges; (iii) activation, reconnection, prepayment, and other administrative or customer service charges or fees; (iv) returned and late payment charges or fees; (v) roaming, network, and other surcharges; (vi) optional feature charges, such as operator and directory assistance, voicemail, and call forwarding; (vii) toll and collect calls and premium text messages; and (viii) all required or applicable federal, state, and local taxes, surcharges, fees, and any other regulatory or governmental assessments, whether assessed directly upon you or upon Pure Talk and billed to you for cost recovery.
+You are responsible for paying all one-time and recurring charges that result from your commercial relationship with Pure Talk and from use of the Services, whether accrued by an authorized or unauthorized user of the Devices or Services, including, but not limited to: (i) one time or recurring Service Plan charges; (ii) Device upgrade or replacement charges; (iii) activation, reconnection, prepayment, and other administrative or customer service charges or fees; (iv) returned and late payment charges or fees; (v) recurring $20 monthly account fee applicable only to new accounts with three lines or less or existing accounts that fall below four active lines; (vi) roaming, network, and other surcharges; (vii) optional feature charges, such as operator and directory assistance, voicemail, and call forwarding; (viii) toll and collect calls and premium text messages; and (ix) all required or applicable federal, state, and local taxes, surcharges, fees, and any other regulatory or governmental assessments, whether assessed directly upon you or upon Pure Talk and billed to you for cost recovery.
 Pure Talk may add our own charges to those charged by third parties.
 Taxes, fees, and surcharges may vary depending on the billing address associated with your account and may vary from month-to-month based on our or the government’s calculations.
-We may, but are not obligated to, provide notice of such variances.
+We may, but are not obligated to provide notice of such variances.

 Pure Talk will provide you with an electronic invoice through your customer account on a recurring monthly basis, consistent with the term of your recurring Service Plan.
 You are responsible for reviewing your invoices to ensure that all charges are accurate.
 You agree to pay for all charges when invoiced or on or before a payment due date using a credit or debit card or other valid payment method.
 Any amounts not paid by the due date will be considered late.
 Partial payment of any bill will be applied to outstanding charges in the amounts and proportions as solely determined by Pure Talk.
 Acceptance of a partial payment by Pure Talk does not constitute a waiver of any rights to collect the full balance owed under the Agreement.
 By providing payment information and accepting this agreement, you authorize us or our payment service provider to charge your payment in advance for automatic payments to ensure that payments are received by the due date.
 You may cancel the automatic renewal of your Service Plan at any time, but there is no proration of charges, fees, or taxes if you terminate your Services before the end of a Service term.
 You must promptly notify us of any change in your billing address or payment method.
 If you wish to dispute a charge, you must do so in accordance with the dispute resolution process described in Section 9.